Suppression of mid-circuit measurement crosstalk errors with micromotion: Conclusions

 \section{Conclusions}

 We have demonstrated a new protocol to reduce mid-circuit measurement and reset crosstalk errors by hiding ions with micromotion.
-The protocol's effectiveness is verified using a new method based on randomized benchmarking, and results showed that mid-circuit measurement and reset can be performed with high fidelity on a subset of targeted qubits.
+The protocol's effectiveness is verified using a new method based on RB, and results showed that mid-circuit measurement and reset can be performed with high fidelity on a subset of targeted qubits.
 The error rates reported in this work are approaching reported estimates for thresholds required in quantum error correction protocols~\cite{Tomita14}.
 The crosstalk error rates can be improved further with specially designed electrode geometries and improved optical mode quality.
-Our methods help to alleviate significant challenges to implementing important algorithms in the QCCD trapped-ion quantum computer architecture.
+Our methods help to alleviate significant challenges to implementing important algorithms in transport based trapped-ion quantum computer architectures.